Kong/docs.konghq.com/app/enterprise/1.3-x/developer-portal/configuration/authentication/basic-auth.md

 ### Introduction

-The Dev Portal can be fully or partially authenticated using HTTP protocol's Basic Authentication scheme.
+The Kong Developer Portal can be fully or partially authenticated using HTTP protocol's Basic Authentication scheme.
 Requests will be sent with the Authorization header that contains the word `Basic` followed by the base64-encoded `username:password` string.

 Basic Authentication for the Dev Portal can be enabled in three ways: